mdlacasse/Owl/README.md

 ---------------------------------------------------------------------

-Copyright (C) 2024 - Martin-D. Lacasse
+Copyright &copy; 2024 - Martin-D. Lacasse

 Disclaimers: I am not a financial planner.
 You make your own decisions.
 This program comes with no guarantee.
 Use at your own risk.